onqtam/headjack/docs/why/2_SYSTEM.md

 > "The Islamic Republic of Iran was today appointed Chair of the U.N.
 Human Rights Council Social Forum.
 This year's theme is technology and promotion of human rights; Iran just hanged Yousef Mehrad and Sadrollah Fazeli Zare for using social media to criticize religion." - [Hillel Neuer](https://twitter.com/HillelNeuer/status/1656276696117460994)

 ^^ Thank God for the UN

+> "I hope that soon there will be a deeply shared acceptance that none of our current institutions are trust-worthy and a deeply shared conviction that we can and must (re)build trust ourselves." - [Jordan Hall](https://medium.com/deep-code/the-war-on-sensemaking-900086bca636#:~:text=I%20hope%20that%20soon%20there%20will%20be%20a%20deeply%20shared%20acceptance%20that%20none%20of%20our%20current%20institutions%20are%20trust%2Dworthy%20and%20a%20deeply%20shared%20conviction%20that%20we%20can%20and%20must%20(re)build%20trust%20ourselves.)

+> "It is not stretching the truth to say that effectively all of our social institutions are a bad combination of corrupt and obsolete.
+Our education system.
+Our healthcare system.
+Our food production systems.
+Our banking and finance systems.
+Our journalism and science systems.
+Our political systems." - [Defund (and redesign) everything, by Jordan Hall](https://medium.com/deep-code/defund-and-redesign-everything-d1b9d674a45d#:~:text=It%20is%20not%20stretching%20the%20truth%20to%20say%20that%20effectively%20all%20of%20our%20social%20institutions%20are%20a%20bad%20combination%20of%20corrupt%20and%20obsolete.%20Our%20education%20system.%20Our%20healthcare%20system.%20Our%20food%20production%20systems.%20Our%20banking%20and%20finance%20systems.%20Our%20journalism%20and%20science%20systems.%20Our%20political%20systems.)

 > "Anti-intellectualism has been a constant thread winding its way through our political and cultural life, nurtured by the false notion that democracy means that 'my ignorance is just as good as your knowledge.'" - [Isaac Asimov](https://www.goodreads.com/quotes/84250-anti-intellectualism-has-been-a-constant-thread-winding-its-way-through)